 What is it?

 The fourth generation of the Seat Toledo, and sister car to the Skoda Rapid.
-Built on an extended version of the Ibiza’s modular platform (which in turn underpins the Polo and Fabia), the latest model marks a return to the original three-box saloon silhouette its reputation was originally built on.
+Built on an extended version of the Seat Ibiza’s modular platform (which in turn underpins the Volkswagen Polo and Skoda Fabia), the latest model marks a return to the original three-box saloon silhouette its reputation was originally built on.

-Compact sedans are notoriously unpopular in the UK, but underneath its orthodox profile the car is actually a hatchback, and thanks to its elongated wheelbase (actually 24mm longer than the current Leon - a model it is supposed to sit below) the Toledo is blessed with generous rear legroom and an impressive 550-litre boot.
+Compact sedans are notoriously unpopular in the UK, but underneath its orthodox profile the car is actually a hatchback, and thanks to its elongated wheelbase (actually 24mm longer than the current Seat Leon - a model it is supposed to sit below) the Toledo is blessed with generous rear legroom and an impressive 550-litre boot.

 Meant to appeal to young families and bargain hunters, the range is destined to start from around £12,500 - slightly lower than the entry-level Skoda Rapid.
 For that you get a rather old-fashioned 73bhp 1.2-litre petrol engine and not much else.